Systemwide Human Resources

 - Peer coaching

-- Mid-career faculty, academic personnel and staff from campuses, health centers, Division of Agriculture and Natural Resources, Lawrence Berkeley National Laboratory and Office of the President
+- Is mid-career faculty, academic personnel and staff from campuses, health centers, Division of Agriculture and Natural Resources, Lawrence Berkeley National Laboratory and Office of the President

-- Open to supporting other women in the program, learning concepts that improve their effectiveness at work and hearing about the career journeys of established UC leaders.
+- Supports woman-identified professionals and seeks to learn concepts that improve their effectiveness at work and hear about the career journeys of established UC leaders

-Multiple cohorts, each consisting of 30 women with representatives from every UC location, come together for four in-person, interactive, all-day sessions, jointly led by a Coro Northern California facilitator and a UC Facilitator.
-UC facilitators are past graduates of the program who share their experience and expertise, and add a UC perspective.
+Six cohorts of 30 participants each with representatives from every UC location, come together for four in-person, interactive, all-day sessions, jointly led by a Coro Northern California facilitator and a UC Facilitator.
+UC facilitators are past graduates of the program who share their experience and expertise and add a UC perspective.

 If you are interested in enrolling in UC WI, contact your location Human Resources Training/Learning and Development team for assistance.